-During this moving phone call, our team knew what could be done and so we proposed to create the first draft of a trip in France and probably Spain on the footsteps of the first men and their art and try to answer all the questions he had when visiting Lascaux almost 30 years ago.
+During this moving phone call, our team knew we could create a truly incredible trip using Lascaux as a starting point so we proposed to create the first draft of a meaningful adventure in France and probably Spain on the footsteps of the first men and their art and try to answer all the questions he had when visiting Lascaux almost 30 years ago.

 Yes, there are many other caves with incredible Parietal Art.
 Some have been discovered more recently like the Chauvet-Pont-d’Arc Cave in the Ardeche department discovered only in 1994 (and sealed immediately to prevent any damages) and considered one of the most significant prehistoric art sites in the world.

 Others such as Pech Merle at about 32 km by road east of Cahors, is one of the very few prehistoric cave painting sites in France that remain open to the general public although visiting it must be done in small groups to prevent any damage to the site.
 It extends over 2 kilometres over two levels, of which only 1,200 meters are open to the public with walls painted with dramatic murals from the Gravettian culture (some 25,000 years BC).